 Your approach should be described in detail, including parameter choice (e.g. default settings, an E-value of 0.0001 was chosen,...) and the employed software tools.
-You can use e.g. screenshots for this.

 2.3 Presentation of the Results

 Results have to be presented in a comprehensible manner.
 All results and claims have to be supported (e.g. with figures, screenshots,...).
 It has to be clear what the text is referencing.
 For example, the referenced sequence positions have to be clearly stated and marked (e.g. in motifs and sequence alignments).
 If necessary, a sensible selection should be made and described (e.g. select and discuss 5 proteins of 200).